aicell-lab/mca-stable-diffusion/mca/mca.md

 # Mitotic Cell Atlas Stable Diffusion

-==IMPORTANT: checkpoints to models are too large for GitHub.
-Checkpoints for the autoencoder and the LDM are stored on Berzelius /proj/aicell/data/stable-diffusion/mca/checkpoints==
+**IMPORTANT: checkpoints to models are too large for GitHub.
+Checkpoints for the autoencoder and the LDM are stored on Berzelius**

 ## How to run
 Quick instructions of how to run.